Drop Shot the Shallows

 But again, most relate this presentation to fishing for bass in deeper haunts, but this subtle, non-intimidating technique is just as deadly on shallow water bass as it is on the deep fish.

-On a road trip thru Algoma, Ontario this past July, we had an opportunity to film a show on a popular public lake that featured many deepwater options with gravel, sand, and boulders, perfect for smallmouth bass.
-But the timing just wasn't right and with the late spring and a lot of fish still roaming the shallows filling their bellies after the spawn, the shallower back bays and flats leading to main lake drop-offs held a large number of roaming bass in depths ranging from 2-to-5 feet of water.
+On a road trip through Algoma, Ontario, in July, we had an opportunity to film a show on a popular public lake that featured many deepwater options with gravel, sand, and boulders, perfect for smallmouth bass.
+But the timing just wasn't right, and with the late spring and a lot of fish still roaming the shallows filling their bellies after the spawn, the shallower back bays and flats leading to main lake drop-offs held a large number of roaming bass in depths ranging from 2-to-5 feet of water.

 Perfect conditions for catching big bass?

-Ninja-like maneuvers and a stealthy, quiet approach was the only way we could get bit.
+Ninja-like maneuvers and a stealthy, quiet approach were the only way we could get bit.

 drop shot hook